jenna-tomkinson/NF1_3D_organoid_profiling_pipeline/4.processing_image_based_profiles/README.md

 The database is then used to merge into a single-cell feature table using CytoTable.
 For a visual and simplified representation of the pipeline, see the figure below.
 ![Featurization pipeline](./diagram/featurization_strategy.png)

+## Feature selection blocklist
+Features that contain coordinates are removed during feature selection.
+These features would be leaked data if used in a machine learning model.